 Hey!
 My name is Brent Vaartstra.
 I’m a professional jazz musician, author, and entrepreneur.
-I wrote Zero to Improv because my students, readers and podcast listeners often wonder about jazz improvisation.
+I wrote Zero to Improv because my subscribers often wonder about jazz improvisation.
 How do I start?
 How do I improve?
 How can I get my jazz solos to sound as good as my jazz heroes?
 If you’ve ever wondered those things, you are certainly not alone!

 Zero to Improv is a hands-on eBook that walks you through how to become a great jazz improviser, from the ground up.
-No stone is left un-turned.
+It focuses on the music theory side of things, starting with the basics and building up.
+No stone is left unturned.

 This is not your regular music book